alephdata/aleph/docs/api.md

 ### Fetching Entities and Metadata

 Similarly to the documents API, metadata about entities can be accessed provided you are authorized to read from the collection the entity is part of.
+You can access all entities (subject to your access rights) with:

+<pre>GET /api/2/entities/</pre>

+And search/filter them using the same query arguments as [/search](#searching).

 <pre>GET /api/2/entities/{entity_id}</pre>